nomoon/utf8_proc/README.md

 Currently supports UTF-8/ASCII string input and NFC, NFD, NFKC, NFKD, and NKFC-Casefold forms (US-ASCII strings return an unmodified or case-folded copy).
 Handles Unicode 9.0 and includes the current official full suite of 9.0 normalization tests.

-Quick benchmarks against the [UNF](https://github.com/knu/ruby-unf) gem show it to be between the same speed (best-case) and ~2x slower (worst-case), averaging about ~1.2x slower on complex Unicode strings.
-The speed difference is more equal in NFC/NFD modes where mostly or already-normalized strings are used.

-*(Note: UNF is generally a bit faster but currently officially supports Unicode 6.0 and does not pass all 9.0 normalization tests.)*
+Quick benchmarks against the [UNF](https://github.com/knu/ruby-unf) gem show `utf8_proc` to be between the same speed (best-case) and ~2x slower (worst-case), averaging about 1.15 to 1.5x slower and improving on complex Unicode strings. *(However, UNF currently only officially supports Unicode 6.0 and does not pass all 9.0 normalization tests.)*

 ## Installation